isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 This rule does not contradict the [Don't optimize prematurely](#Rper-Knuth) rule.
-It complements it encouraging developers enable later - appropriate and non-premature - optimization, if and where needed.
+It complements it, encouraging developers to enable later - appropriate and non-premature - optimization, if and where needed.

 ##### Enforcement